Hall & Woodhouse Limited ("H&W") Slavery & Human Trafficking Statement 2023

 - (a) the geographical scope of H&W’s licenced premises are limited to ensure optimum supervision of the use of its properties;

 - (b) long standing relationships are built with local suppliers and business partners which whom H&W makes clear its expectations of business behaviour;

 - (c) H&W’s preferred point of contact with national or international supply chains is with a UK company or branch and H&W expects these entities to address anti-slavery and human trafficking issues.

 - H&W has in place systems to encourage the reporting of concerns and the protection of whistle blowers.

 - H&W’s supply chains include the sourcing of raw materials principally related to the provision of food and drink, some of which are from overseas.

 - H&W has a zero tolerance to slavery and human trafficking.
-H&W expects those in its supply chain and other contractors or agents to comply with H&W’s values.
+H&W expects those in its supply chain and other contractors or agents to comply with H&W’s values, which is emphasised through the tender process.
 We collate and review Modern Slavery Statements from our suppliers as part of our process.
 For those suppliers who are not covered by the legislation and do not have statements, we have shared our Modern Slavery Policy and asked them to confirm adherence to its principles.
-We also conduct regular visits to our suppliers, and include visits to the production lines to observe the working environment.
+We also conduct visits to our suppliers, which can include visits to the production lines to observe the working environment.

 - The Directors are responsible for compliance in their respective teams and for their team’s supplier relationships.